golang/geo/README.md

 *   RegionIntersection
 *   RegionUnion
 *   Projections
-*   ShapeUtil - Most of this will end up in s2_test.
+*   shapeutil
 *   lexicon
 *   priorityqueuesequence

 ### Encode/Decode

 Encoding of S2 Go types is committed and is interoperable with C++ and Java.
-Decoding for Loops and Rects is now completed.
+Decoding for Loops, Polygons, Polylines, and Rects is now completed.
 The remaining types will be worked on in the future.